Rosa Eriksen

-Rosa Eriksen (born 26 February 1990) is a Danish politician, former reality TV star and Member of the Folketing for Funen from the Moderates.
+Rosa Eriksen (born 26 February 1990 in Holbæk) is a Danish politician, former reality TV star and Member of the Folketing for Funen from the Moderates.
 Alongside sixteen other members of The Moderates, Eriksen was elected to the Folketing in November 2022.

+She trained to be a Nurse at Odense University, qualifying in 2016.
+She was employed as a nurse at Odense University Hospital 2016-2022.